JOJ0/synadm/CONTRIBUTING.md

 This section is a checklist for maintainers of the `synadm` project.
 This information may be useful for contributors, so we kept it public.

 - We keep a branch named `dev` consistently existing that may be used for random things.
-If a PR is opened from `dev`, it cannot be used by others.
+  - If a PR is opened from `dev`, it cannot be used by others.
+  - If the current "occupier" of the branch demands it though, they can invite other maintainers to submit to that branch.
-- Collaborators are not required to create branches in their own fork.
-Checking out branches already on the [JOJ0/synadm](https://github.com/JOJ0/synadm) repository is much easier than cloning and checking out from another maintainers fork.
+- Maintainers are not required to create branches in their own fork.
+Feature branches can be created directly in the [JOJ0/synadm](https://github.com/JOJ0/synadm) repository.
-- One person should be the "owner" of PR's opened by contributors and should request assistance by other maintainers if required.
-The ultimate decision to merge should be with the "PR owner".
-Who the owner is can be arranged in the _synadm maintainers room_ (private) but usually would be the person who initially reviews the submission.
+- One person should be the "owner" of each PR, no matter if opened by a contributor or a maintainer.
+Assistance from other maintainers can be request if desired.
+  - Who the "owner" is can be arranged in the _synadm maintainers room_ (private) but usually would be the person who initially reviews the submission.
+  - The "assignee" setting available on PR's and issues should be used to mark who the "owner" is.
+  - The ultimate decision to merge should be with the "owner".
+  - Assistance from other maintainers can be requested via a "review request" _or_ via "mentioning".
+- PR's opened by maintainers (not external contributors) often require special attention about responsibilities:
+  - Basically the "author" of such a PR is the "owner" as well.
+  - The final decision to merge should still stay with the "owner".
+Requesting reviews from other maintainers should be the tool to responsibly decide when it is time to merge.
+  - If a "reviewer" (usually another maintainer) requested changes from the "author" (who is also the "owner"), the reviewer should wait until the "author" re-requests a review.
+  - A new commit showing up in the PR's branch might not be the indication that a new review is desired yet.

 ### Release process